RPHllc/turing-pi-2/Raspberry CM4/readme.md

 #### Download and Install Raspberry Pi imager
 https://www.raspberrypi.com/software/
 #### Certify you have ssh public-key
-- cat ~/.ssh/id_rsa.pub  --> if there isn't one,
+- on a mac terminal use: cat ~/.ssh/id_rsa.pub  --> if there is something skip creation
-- create one from the terminal as follows: ssh-keygen -t rsa -b 4096 -C pontual@gmail.com (press enter 3 times)
+- if cat above did not find anything, create one from the terminal as follows: ssh-keygen -t rsa -b 4096 -C pontual@gmail.com (press enter 3 times)